hlynch/Biometry2020/docs/Week-8-lecture.md

 $$
 H_{0}: \alpha_{j} = 0
 $$
 means something very different.
 Therefore, we need to make sure to use coding schemes that will allow us to most directly test the hypothesis of interest.
-(This is why there is no one “correct” approach.)
+(This is why there is no one "correct" approach.)

 ## Resolving overparameterization using contrasts

 We can reduce the number of parameters in our model by creating a new set of parameters, each of which is a linear combination of groups, rather than a single group effect.
 Each parameter can include contributions from any number of the groups.
 We will now introduce of series of potential options for doing this, each of which is designed to test a specific hypothesis about how groups may differ.
 It is occassionally the case that none of these "off the shelf" options are appropriate for your analysis and you may need to design a design matrix that is tailored specifically for your research question, so the options we introduce here are just a few of the options and meant to illustrate the overall idea.
 The following decision tree is designed to help you choose the correct coding scheme for your specific analysis.

 We know now that there are many ways in which to write a linear model with categorical predictors, and that the choices made about how to contrast the various levels of the factors is important for interpreting the results.
-In addition to the “dummy” or “cell means” coding scheme introduced above, we will go over 4 common “off-the-shelf” coding schemes that are used.
+In addition to the "dummy" or "cell means" coding scheme introduced above, we will go over 4 common "off-the-shelf" coding schemes that are used.
 Keep in mind that these are not all the possible coding schemes that could be used to write a model.
 Many others exist, and often it is necessary to write your own custom coding schemes to answer a particular question of interest.

 Before getting into the math that describes the various options, we'll work through a simple example.
 Lets say we have a study in which we measure the average lifespan of four species of penguins.
 For arguments sake, lets say we track 10 individuals in each of four species (40 penguins total).
 The mean lifespan in each group is 13, 12, 9, and 6.
 One way to write this model would be to simply estimate the mean of each group.
 This is the 'cell means' coding we described above.
 Nothing is being contrasted here.
 In other words, no group is being compared to any other group.